zachlatta/coolify-mdns-sidecar/README.md

   ```yaml
   ALIASES: immich.rotom.local,api.rotom.local,ui.rotom.local
   ```

+The container now runs its own `dbus-daemon` and `avahi-daemon`, so no host D-Bus mounts are required.

 ## Coolify
 Set your app domain to `immich.rotom.local` and **disable Let's Encrypt** (no public DNS).
 Deploy.